 - 10 Best Hospitals For Stomach cancer Treatment In India

 Stomach Cancer Treatment in India:

-Hearing this news is devastating and then you feel an urge to take the decision about the treatment very fast.
+Hearing the news that you have stomach cancer (also known as gastric cancer) is devastating and then you feel an urge to take the decision about the treatment very fast.
 But, take some time and ask your doctor a few questions before you finally decide which treatment option you want to opt.
-Know about your stomach cancer, its stage, and its prognosis and then decide.
+Know about your stomach cancer causes, stages of stomach cancer, and its prognosis and then decide.

 Stomach cancer treatment in India requires a multidisciplinary approach where a team of doctors works in unison for your betterment.
 Your team of doctors usually includes:

 - A gastroenterologist: Who is a super-specialized doctor in the treatment of diseases of the digestive system.

 - A radiation oncologist: Doctor who will plan and manage your radiation therapy.

 - A surgery oncologist: Your surgical plan and procedure will be performed by this doctor.

 - A medical oncologist: Will take care of your chemotherapy.

 Stomach cancer is a growth of cancer cells within the lining of the stomach.
 This is diagnosed only after it spreads to other parts of the body and it generally does not cause any early symptoms.
 Therefore Stomach cancer is difficult to diagnose.